 Written by Chris Graham, ocProductsDepending on your site policies (for a good discussion of this, see the 'Legal and social responsibilities' tutorial), you are likely to require some tools to help you maintain the policy.
 Some of these tools actively enforce your policy, some of them allow you to 'moderate' to maintain your own policy, and some of them provide punishment for users that abuse policy (such that they may be removed from causing further harm, or made an example of such that other users do not 'follow suit').

 The word filter makes no attempt to try and detect when users try to 'cheat it', as this would be a futile struggle: if users abuse the filter, then they are almost certainly knowingly that they are doing so, and thus setting themselves up for punishment.

 In addition to the word filter there is a more sophisticated filtering system, the The form field filter system.

 Tools for moderationocPortal, by default, will not allow most forms of non-trusted content to appear live on the website without validation by the staff.
-When a user that is not in a trusted usergroup posts content, then they will have no choice but to have it posted as non-validated, and an e-mail will be dispatched to the staff.
+When a user that is not in a trusted usergroup posts content, then they will have no choice but to have it posted as non-validated, and a notification will be dispatched to the staff.
 The staff can then choose what to do with the content.
-There is also a page where staff can see all non-validated content, in case the notification e-mail was missed.
+There is also a page where staff can see all non-validated content, in case the notification was missed or disabled.